How to Ask Your Landlord for a Pet

 All in all, approaching your landlord to ask about a pet is all about communication, a willingness to accept responsibility, and trust.
 If you can prove that you're a responsible owner with a history of excellent apartment upkeep and rental payments, you're likely well on your way to being able to bring an animal companion in to your everyday life.

-One of the top reasons that Australian pet shelters and rescues are so over-populated, according to the RSPCA, is due to people being unable to take their pets with them when they move into a non pet-friendly property.
+One of the top reasons that Australian pet shelters and rescues, like Pet Rescue, are so over-populated is due to people being unable to take their pets with them when they move into a non pet-friendly property.
 When this happens, pets are surrendered or abandoned completely.